FAQs

 About the Buy Box Collective Action Against Amazon

-Robert Hammond is the Proposed Class Representative who will conduct the proceedings on behalf of all eligible class members.
+Robert Hammond is the Class Representative who will conduct the proceedings on behalf of all eligible class members.
 He has more than 20 years of experience acting on behalf of consumers.
 His past roles include eight years as Director of Postal Policy and Regulation for Citizens Advice, and, in 2022, he carried out research and wrote a policy paper for the Ofcom Communication Panel on customer service in the Telecom and Post sectors.
 Robert Hammond was also a solicitor in private practice for 10 years.

 According to the claim, Amazon used a proprietary algorithm to rank product offer results whenever a consumer searched for a product in its marketplace.
 The “winning,” or first-ranked item in the search results, typically appeared in the Buy Box, which allowed the consumer to purchase the product directly (with one click) without being presented with similar competing sellers or retail offerings that were often cheaper.
 Instead, by selecting the purchase option in the Buy Box, the consumer bought from whichever seller Amazon’s algorithm determined to be the Buy Box winner.
 Amazon may be continuing this practice, which will be determined as part of the court process and as further evidence is prepared.

-Robert Hammond is the Proposed Class Representative.
-A class representative is a person who acts on behalf for all members of a class of claimants.
+Robert Hammond is the Class Representative.
+A class representative is a person who acts on behalf of all members of a class of claimants.
 They are responsible for making sure the interests of the class are put first throughout the conduct of the claim.
-Robert Hammond has applied to bring the proceedings as an “opt-out” collective claim, on behalf of all UK consumers who bought products online from Amazon period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023.
+Robert Hammond has been certified to bring the proceedings as an “opt-out” collective claim, on behalf of all UK consumers who bought products online from Amazon period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023.
 This means you do not have to do anything to be included in the claim and we will regularly update this website with further developments.

 Robert Hammond has more than 20 years of experience advocating on behalf of consumer rights.
 His past roles include 8 years as Director of Postal Policy and Regulation for Citizens Advice and 10 years in private practice as a solicitor.
 Robert is currently Director (Non- Executive) at Ofcom Communications Consumer Panel and Advisory Committee on Older and Disabled, the UK communications regulator.